Guardianship, Parenting, Contact

 Relocation - When a Parent Wants to Move to a Different Municipality

 Sometimes parents want to move to a different municipality.
 When they intend to take a child with them, this is referred to as a relocation dispute.
-Courts usually cannot stop a parent from moving in the long run, but they can decide whether the child moves or stays, and what the parenting arrangement will look like after the relocation.
+Courts cannot stop a parent from moving, but they can decide whether the child moves or stays, and what the parenting arrangement will look like after the relocation.

 These are incredibly challenging disputes, because of the impact that a relocation can have upon the parent-child relationship of the parent who stays, and because it is often perceived that there is no room to negotiate, as a relocation either occurs or does not.
 Our top Family Law lawyers have been able to negotiate creative resolutions to relocation disputes.
 We have also enjoyed success in both having relocations opposed and allowed.